prysmaticlabs/prysm/sharding/README.md

 > miner.stop()
 ```

-Once you have this private geth node running on your local network, the sharding client can be started as a standalone geth command as follows in a separate terminal window:
+Now, save the passphrase you used in the geth node into a text file called `password.txt`.
+Then, once you have this private geth node running on your local network, the sharding client can be started as a standalone geth command as follows in a separate terminal window:

 ```
-$ geth sharding /path/to/your/datadir/geth.ipc
+$ ./build/bin/geth shard --datadir=~/Desktop/datadir --password=password.txt
 ```

 The project consists of the following parts, with each of them requiring comprehensive tests: